-This is the Conflict Minerals Report of Stratasys Ltd. ("Stratasys" or "we" or "Company") for calendar year 2022 in accordance with Rule 13p-1 of the Securities Exchange Act of 1934 ("Rule 13p-1") and Form SD.
+This is the Conflict Minerals Report of Stratasys Ltd. ("Stratasys", "we", "us", or the "Company") for calendar year 2024 in accordance with Rule 13p-1 of the Securities Exchange Act of 1934 ("Rule 13p-1") and Form SD.
 Rule 13p-1 was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to "Conflict Minerals" as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act").
-Conflict minerals are defined by the SEC as columbite-tantalite (coltan), cassiterite, gold, wolframite, or their derivatives, which are limited to tantalum, tin, and tungsten.
+Conflict Minerals are defined by the SEC as columbite-tantalite (coltan), cassiterite, gold, wolframite, or their derivatives, which are limited to tantalum, tin, and tungsten.
 Rule 13p-1 imposes certain reporting obligations on SEC registrants whose products contain Conflict Minerals that are necessary for the functionality or production of their products.
-If the SEC registrant has reason to believe that any of those Conflict Minerals may have originated in the Democratic Republic of the Congo (the "DRC") or a country that shares an internationally recognized border with the Democratic Republic of the Congo (collectively, "Covered Countries") or is unable to determine the country of origin of those Conflict Minerals Report to the SEC that includes a description of the measures it took to exercise due diligence on the Conflict Minerals' source and chain of custody.
-As part of the Company's desire to take responsibility for and concern itself with human rights issues, it decided to review its supply chain according to the EU regulation's guidance, and within that has included conflict-affected or high-risk areas ("CAHRAs") when approaching suppliers for information.
+If the SEC registrant has reason to believe that any of those Conflict Minerals may have originated in the Democratic Republic of the Congo (the "DRC") or a country that shares an internationally recognized border with the Democratic Republic of the Congo (collectively, "Covered Countries") or is unable to determine the country of origin of those Conflict Minerals, the SEC registrant is required to submit a Conflict Minerals Report to the SEC that includes a description of the measures it took to exercise due diligence on the Conflict Minerals' source and chain of custody.
+As part of the Company's commitment to human rights, it has reviewed the supply chain for its products in accordance with the guidance provided by EU regulations and has contacted its suppliers for information regarding Conflict Minerals that may have been sourced from conflict-affected or high-risk areas ("CAHRAS").

-Company and Business Overview
+Business Overview

 We are a global leader in polymer-based 3D printing solutions, which we provide at every stage of the product life cycle, with multiple technologies and complete solutions for superior application fit, across industrial, healthcare and consumer fields.
 We focus, in particular, on polymer 3D printing solutions that address the fastest growing manufacturing solutions, which we view as the biggest potential growth opportunity in the 3D printing industry.
-Leveraging distinct competitive advantages that include a broad set of best-in-class 3D printing platforms, software, materials and technology partner ecosystems, innovative leadership, and a global GTM infrastructure, we are positioned to further expand our leadership position in this significant and growing global marketplace.
+Leveraging distinct competitive advantages that include a broad set of best-in-class 3D printing platforms, software, materials and technology partner ecosystems, innovative leadership, and a global GTM infrastructure, we are positioned to further expand our leadership in this significant and growing global marketplace.

-Our approximately 2,400 granted and pending additive technology patents to date have been used to create models, prototypes, manufacturing tools, and production parts for a multitude of industries including aerospace, automotive, transportation, healthcare, consumer products, dental, medical, fashion and education.
+Our approximately 2,300 granted and pending additive technology patents currently held (in addition to many others previously held) have been used to create models, prototypes, manufacturing tools, and production parts for a multitude of industries including aerospace, automotive, transportation, healthcare, consumer products, dental, medical, fashion and education.
 Our products and comprehensive solutions improve product quality, development time, cost, time-to-market and patient care.
 Our additive manufacturing ecosystem of solutions and expertise includes materials, software, expert services, and on-demand parts production.

-Our acquisition, of Origin, a provider of photopolymer solutions for production-oriented applications, expanded our leadership through innovation in the fast-growing mass production parts segment by providing us with a next-generation photopolymer platform.
-Origin's pioneering approach to additive manufacturing of end-use parts enables us to serve a large market with manufacturing-grade 3D printers, utilizing P 3TM Programmable PhotoPolymerization technology.
-This technology precisely controls light, heat, and force, among other variables, to produce parts with exceptional accuracy and consistency and enables a broad range of chemistry which turns into unique production grade properties.
+In recent years we have expanded our leadership through innovation in the fast-growing mass production parts segment through our next-generation photopolymer platform.
+Our pioneering approach to additive manufacturing of end-use parts enables us to serve a large market with manufacturing-grade 3D printers, utilizing P3TM Programmable PhotoPolymerization technology, which precisely controls light, heat, and force, among other variables, to produce parts with exceptional accuracy and consistency and unique production grade properties.